Engineering support in the area of civil engineering analysis at ITER

 France

-ITER (International Thermonuclear Experimental Reactor) aims to show that nuclear fusion can be a viable future energy source.
-The budget of the project has reached €15 billion and it is jointly financed by China, USA, India, Korea, Japan and the European Union.
-In the context of the framework contract F4E-2008-OPE-011 “Support in the area of civil engineering and structural analysis”, several activities involving structural analyses for the design, optimization and licensing of the ITER nuclear buildings have been carried out since 2009 for the three lots involved.
+ITER aims to demonstrate that nuclear fusion can be a viable future energy source.
+The project has a budget of €15 billion and is jointly funded by China, the USA, India, Korea, Japan and the European Union.
+Within the framework contract “Support in the field of civil engineering and structural analysis” (F4E-2008-OPE-011), several activities related to structural analysis for the design, optimization and approval of the ITER nuclear buildings have been carried out since 2009 for the three lots involved.

-Within the Lot 1, IDOM carried out seismic analyses to three major components: Ion Cyclotron Resonance Heating (ICRH) antenna, Test Blanket System (TBS) pipeline supports and Tokamak machine globally.
+Within Lot 1, IDOM carried out seismic analyses of three main components: Ion Cyclotron Resonance Heating (ICRH) antenna, Test Blanket System (TBS) pipeline supports and the Tokamak machine globally.

-As far as the Lot 2 is concerned, it was related to explosions and impacts whereas in Lot 3 analyses of ITER buildings (Tokamak Building among others) were conducted.
-These works involved extensive finite element modelling and analyses with CATIA, ANSYS and ABAQUS performing a variety of non-linear calculations.
-A set of experimental tests of deformable and rigid bodies impacting reinforced concrete panels at high speeds have been studied numerically in order to use the actual test results for validation.
+For Lot 2, the work was related to explosions and impacts, while for Lot 3, analyses were performed on ITER buildings (including the Tokamak building).
+This work involved extensive finite element modelling and analysis using CATIA, ANSYS and ABAQUS to perform a variety of non-linear calculations.
+A series of experimental tests of deformable and rigid bodies impacting reinforced concrete slabs at high speeds were numerically studied in order to use the actual test results for validation.

 CLIENT: